stevendborrelli/repeat-aft/docs/api-clients/demo.rst

     ip=localhost:8000
     url=$ip/api/v0

-and proceed to the section Demo_.
+and proceed to the section :ref:`queries`.

 .. _virtual-machine: